 So, WE LOVE CHEESE.
 And we find no cheese board is complete without bread and some good chutneys.

 Today we have decided to make a batch of onion chutney with a bit of a kick ready for all the Christmas activities (and cheese eating).
-Rather than your everyday red onion chutney we have decided to go for a smoother jam with a few chillies to give it some extra heat and flavour.
-We are both big fans of a homemade chilli jam (with goes with everything) and this is just a bit of an expansion on that.
+Rather than your everyday red onion chutney we have decided to go for a smoother jam with a few chilies to give it some extra heat and flavour.
+We are both big fans of a homemade chili jam (with goes with everything) and this is just a bit of an expansion on that.

 For this you will need sterilised jars, the best way to do this is by putting them in the dishwasher. alternatively you can soak them in boiling water with a little washing up liquid.
 Put your sterilised jars in a low oven for about 10 minutes before use – the heat will continue the sterilisation and prepare your jars for the hot jam you’re about to put in them and help prevent them from cracking.